Greedquest/vbInvoke/README.md

 # vbInvoke [![Code Review](http://www.zomis.net/codereview/shield/?qid=274532&mode=score)](http://codereview.stackexchange.com/q/274532/146810)

-Library for calling methods in VBA modules with 3 key benefits
+Library for calling methods in VBA modules with several key benefits:
   - Host agnostic (unlike `Application.Run`)
-  - Works with Standard .bas Modules (unlike `CallByName` that calls classes)
+  - Works with standard .bas Modules (unlike `CallByName` that calls classes)
+  - Uses the standard `dot.Notation()` to call methods (unlike `AddressOf` which uses pointers invoked by `DispCallFunc`)
   - Can call public _or_ private methods

 Under the hood it uses the same technique as [Rubberduck's](https://github.com/rubberduck-vba/Rubberduck) test execution engine to access the addresses of the public and private methods, ported from C# to VBA to twinBASIC (thanks RD team & Wayne for all the help).
-That foundation is then supplemented with a new technique to make calling them from VBA or tB much more natural.
+That foundation is then supplemented with a new technique to make calling them from VBA or tB much more natural (with dot notation).
 Click on the code review shield at top of post for more detailed code/technique walkthrough (written before tB port, but the concepts are the same)

 ## Quickstart
 Compile an ActiveX Dll from the `vbInvoke.twinproj`, or use the precompiled `vbInvoke_win[32/64].dll` (all found in the release Assets - whichever matches your VBA bitness).
 The library has 2 main methods and 2 ways of calling them: